Steam (service): Storefront features

 Users of Steam's storefront can also purchase games and other software as gifts for another Steam user.
 Before May 2017, users could purchase these gifts to be held in their profile's inventory until they opted to gift them.
 However, this feature enabled a gray market around some games, where a user in a country where the price of a game was substantially lower than elsewhere could stockpile giftable copies to sell to others in regions with much higher prices.
 In August 2016, Valve changed its gifting policy to require that games with VAC and Game Ban-enabled games be gifted immediately to another Steam user, which also served to combat players that worked around VAC and Game Bans; in May 2017, Valve expanded this policy to all games.
 The changes also placed limitations on gifts between users of different countries if there is a large difference in pricing.
 Due to runaway inflation in Argentina and Turkey, Valve eliminated the use of local currency pricing for users in those storefronts in November 2023, instead moving them to a special regional pricing model based on U.S. dollars as a means to provide fair payments to publisher and developers, though these local users saw effective price hikes as high as 2900%.
+Steam revamped its gifting process in July 2026, allowing a user to pay for a gift to a user in a different region with the gift priced by the receiver's country.
+The new system also allowed non-Steam users to purchase gifts in a similar manner.

 The Steam store also enables users to redeem store product keys to add software from their library.
 The keys are sold by third-party providers such as Humble Bundle, distributed as part of a physical release, or given to a user as part of promotions, often used to deliver Kickstarter and other crowdfunding rewards.
 A grey market exists around Steam keys, where less reputable buyers purchase a large number of Steam keys for a game when it is offered for a low cost, and then resell these keys to users or other third-party sites at a higher price.
 This caused some of these third-party sites, such as G2A, to be embroiled in this grey market.
 It is possible for publishers to have Valve track down where specific keys have been used and cancel them, removing the product from the user's libraries.
 Other legitimate storefronts, like Humble Bundle, have set a minimum price that must be spent to obtain Steam keys as to discourage mass purchases.
 In June 2021, Valve began limiting how frequently Steam users could change their default region to prevent them from purchasing games from outside their home region for cheaper.